Shane Embury: Other projects

 Embury has a long list of side projects.
 He performed in the grindcore band Unseen Terror with Dickinson, who was also a member of Heresy.
 He formed an industrial metal band called Blood from the Soul with Lou Koller from New York's Sick of It All, which released their debut album, To Spite The Gland That Breeds, in 1993; the project reformed in 2020 to release a sophomore record, DSM-5.
 He was in an industrial band with Mitch Harris and several Obituary members called Meathook Seed.
 Harris and Embury both played together in a band called Little Giant Drug, which also featured singer Simon Orme: inspired by "4AD indie rock", Little Giant Drug released one album, Prism Cast, on Org Records in 1998.
 Embury was also part of an unconventional band called Malformed Earthborn with Brutal Truth's bass player Dan Lilker, Lock Up with Tomas Lindberg of At the Gates, and Brujeria, a Mexican/Chicano death metal supergroup band, touring with them live in several venues, including Wacken Open Air 2017.

 Embury also plays with Napalm Death bandmate Danny Herrera, Kevin Sharp of Brutal Truth, and Dan Lilker of Nuclear Assault and Brutal Truth in the band Venomous Concept; and has recently toured with UK black metal/grindcore band Anaal Nathrakh.
 Embury recently resurrected a musical project called Absolute Power with close producer friends Simon Efemey & Russ Russell which he started in 2000, featuring Tim "Ripper" Owens on vocals & Brian Tatler of Diamond Head on guitar.
 Their debut album was finally released on download only though Embury's Feto Records label in 2011.
 More recently, Embury played on the latest Liquid Graveyard album, By Nature So Perverse with Cancer frontman and guitarist John Walker, drummer Nick Barker and vocalist Raquel Walker, released in 2016.

 Personal life

 Born in Broseley, Shropshire, Shane Thomas Embury lives with his wife in Birmingham, West Midlands, and loves horror and science fiction books, movies and comics.
 He has tattoos on both of his arms, including the Napalm Death logo and the "Life?" image on his left arm.

+In 2026, Embury told an interviewer that he missed a recent tour because of pancreatitis caused by excessive drinking which has caused him to be hospitalized three times at various times of his life.
+He sought refuge in Alcoholics Anonymous and Jungian psychology.